EAISI/discover-projects/infrared-thermography/README.md

 ## Prediction task

-- Train and evaluate a regression model to predict the oral temperature using the environment information as well as the thermal image readingsl;
+- Train and evaluate a regression model to predict the oral temperature using the environment information as well as the thermal image readings;
-- Clarfiy and evaluate for the first four phases of the CRISP-DM model (Business Understanding, Data Understanding, Data Preparation, Modeling) by writing a paragraph for each phase, explaining your results and insights.
+- Clarify and evaluate for the first five phases of the CRISP-DM model (Business Understanding, Data Understanding, Data Preparation, Modeling, Evaluation) by writing a paragraph for each phase, explaining your results and insights.